jestjs/jest/docs/Architecture.md

 title: Architecture
 ---

 This diagram shows how Jest works to run your tests.
-Jest is composed of 51 modules up to this moment, however, to keep things a bit easier, we decided to focus at a higher level.
+Jest is composed of a bunch of internal modules, however, to keep things a bit easier, we've decided to focus at a higher level.

 ![](https://i.imgur.com/qGVNhBB.png)